-MPs and Senators like all other entities and organisations should keep adequate records.

-Financial recording systems and procedures must be sufficient to enable the return, which will be publicly available, to be properly completed.
+MPs and Senators should keep adequate financial recording systems and procedures to enable the return, which will be publicly available, to be properly completed.
+The Electoral Act makes the MP or Senator responsible for record keeping.
 All transactions should be supported by source documents recording the details of individual transactions.